Turkification: Turkification of Anatolia

 Illustration of the registration of Christian boys for the devşirme.
 Ottoman miniature painting, 1558.

-Anatolia was home to many different peoples in ancient times who were either natives or settlers and invaders.
+Anatolia was home to many different peoples in ancient times who were either indigenous peoples or settlers and invaders.
 These different people included the Armenians, Anatolian peoples, Persians, Hurrians, Greeks, Cimmerians, Galatians, Colchians, Iberians, Arabs, Arameans, Assyrians, Corduenes, and scores of others.
-During the Mycenaean and Classical periods of Greek history, Greeks colonised the Western, Northern and Southern Coasts of Anatolia.
+During the Mycenaean and Classical periods of Greek history, Greeks colonised the western, northern and southern coasts of Anatolia.
 Over the course of many centuries a process of Hellenization occurred throughout the interior Anatolia which was aided by the fact that Koine Greek was the lingua franca in political circles and also later became the primary liturgical language, and the similarity of some of the native languages of Anatolia to Greek (cf. Phrygian).
 By the 5th century the native people of Asia Minor were entirely Greek in their language and Christian in religion.
-These Greek-speaking Christian inhabitants of Asia Minor are known as Byzantine Greeks, although at the time they would have considered themselves to be Romans (Rhomaioi), and they formed the bulk of the Byzantine Empire's Greek-speaking population for one thousand years, from the 5th century until the fall of the Byzantine state in the 15th century.
+These Greek-speaking Christian inhabitants of Asia Minor are known as Byzantine Greeks, although at the time they would have considered themselves to be Romans (Rhomaioi), and they formed the bulk of the Byzantine Empire's Greek-speaking population for over a thousand years, from the 4th century until the fall of the Byzantine state in the 15th century.
 In the northeast along the Black Sea these peoples eventually formed their own state known as the Empire of Trebizond, which gave rise to the modern Pontic Greek population.
-In the east, near the borderlands with the Persian Empire, other native languages remained, specifically Armenian, Assyrian Aramaic, and Kurdish.
+In the east, near the borderlands with the Iranian plateau, other native languages remained, specifically Armenian, Assyrian Aramaic, and Kurdish.
 Byzantine authorities routinely conducted large-scale population transfers in an effort to impose religious uniformity and quell rebellions.
-After the subordination of the First Bulgarian Empire in 1018, for instance, much of its army was resettled in Eastern Anatolia.
+For instance, after the subordination of the First Bulgarian Empire in 1018, select parts of its army were resettled in Eastern Anatolia.
 The Byzantines were particularly keen to assimilate the large Armenian population.
-To that end, in the eleventh century, the Armenian nobility were removed from their lands and resettled throughout western Anatolia with prominent families subsumed into the Byzantine nobility, leading to numerous Byzantine generals and emperors of Armenian extraction.
-These resettlements spread the Armenian-speaking community deep into Asia Minor, but an unintended consequence was the loss of local military leadership along the eastern Byzantine frontier, opening the path for the inroads of Turkish invaders.
+To that end, in the eleventh century, the Armenian nobility were resettled throughout western Anatolia with prominent families subsumed into the Byzantine nobility, leading to numerous Byzantine generals and emperors of Armenian origin.